Mark Geier

-Mark R. Geier (born 1948) is an American former physician and controversial professional witness who testified in more than 90 cases regarding allegations of injury or illness caused by vaccines.
-Since 2011, Geier's medical license has been suspended or revoked in every state in which he was licensed over concerns about his autism treatments and his misrepresentation of his credentials to the Maryland Board of Health, where he falsely claimed to be a board-certified geneticist and epidemiologist.
+Mark Robin Geier (1948 – March 20, 2025) was an American de-licensed physician and controversial professional witness who testified in more than 90 cases regarding allegations of injury or illness caused by vaccines.
+By 2013, Geier's medical license had been suspended or revoked in every state in which he was licensed over concerns about his autism treatments and his misrepresentation of his credentials to the Maryland Board of Health, to which he falsely claimed to be a board-certified geneticist and epidemiologist.